 In his 6 seasons as assistant coach/recruiting coordinator at Volunteer State and Motlow State, Cody coached 8 draft picks.
 His most recent accolade was leading the 2018 Motlow team to lead the country in regular season Homeruns with 98.
 His First Baseman led all of NJCAA in Homeruns with 23.
 His catcher was drafted, but turned it down to continue his college career at the University of West Virginia.
 Cody is a relentless recruiter and expects great things in the future during his time at Calhoun.

 Cody is married to Tayler Gaskill, also from Lincoln County.
 They have a daughter Camden, who is 2 years old, and are expecting their 2nd baby girl in May 2019.

 Assistant Coach – Ben Hawkins

 Ben is entering his 2nd season coaching at the college level.
 He spent his first year at Wallace State Hanceville where he played from 2008-2010.
 In his first season as pitching coach, his staff included a 4th round draft pick, a First-Team All-American, First-Team All-Conference player, 2 preseason All-Americans, and the conference leader in strikeouts.

 Ben pitched at Wallace from 2008-2010 before transferring to University of West Florida and winning a National Championship.
 While there, he threw only the 2nd No-Hitter in school history.
 He was named to the First-Team All-Conference team, he was named a Second-Team All-American, and was a two-time conference pitcher of the week.
 He was drafted after his junior season in the 36th Round by the Washington Nationals.
 He played 4 seasons of professional baseball.

 Ben will be the pitching coach for the Warhawks.
-He is one of the great young pitching minds in the game, and is excited to be home, as he and his wife reside in Decatur.
-He is married to Ali Hawkins.
+He is one of the great young pitching minds in the game, and is excited to be home, as he resides in Decatur.